 Debbie’s competitive spirit paid off—her chili won the cook-off!
 They returned home proudly with the Blue Ribbon and the coveted wooden spoon engraved with "World’s Best Chili."
 It was a day filled with laughter, good food, and the forging of new friendships—one they would always cherish.

-When she’s not at home cooking healthy Mediterranean meals or watching Netflix with Michael, Debbie can often be found on the pickleball court.
+Debbie stands at 5’7” with striking green eyes and a slender, natural blonde beauty.
+She is a devoted mother to two accomplished daughters, both married and excelling in their professional careers.
+When Deb’s not at home cooking healthy Mediterranean meals or watching Netflix with Michael, she can often be found on the pickleball court.
 She has transferred her amazing tennis skills to the new craze sweeping the nation—pickleball.
 She practices daily and competes in tournaments across the county.
 Her kind and friendly personality has made her a beloved member of their Mountain Lakes Pickleball community, where everyone adores her.
 To know Debbie is to love her.

 Despite their different backgrounds, Michael and Debbie always support each other, even in fierce competitions of ping-pong or pickleball.
 They celebrate their anniversary on June 12, Loving Day, in honor of the Supreme Court decision that legalized interracial marriage—a day that holds deep significance for them.
 Since meeting on Match (dot) com, their love has only grown stronger with each passing year.
 Grateful for the laughter, love, and companionship they’ve shared, they look forward to decades of happiness ahead.